soumyakapu/Mern_Interview_Preparation/src/main/java/mern/JavaScript/Js.md

 - it means that it does give error
 - but if it is let variable it give the referenceError
 ## 7. What is closure in JavaScript?
-- Closure is a function that binds lexical environment
+- Closure is a function with  lexical scope bundle together
+- we use closure for data hiding
--
+- advantages: Encapsulation,Persistence,Memory Efficiency
+- disadvantage : Performance, Complexity,Memory Leaks
 ## 8. What is a callback function in JavaScript?
 ## 9. What is the difference between synchronous and asynchronous code in JavaScript?
 ## 10. What is the difference between == and === in JavaScript?